bcmichael/RNMR-Docs/docs/getting_started.md

 data to the visible processing buffer.
 Entering proc will process the data.

 ## Manipulating The Display
 It is often useful to change various aspects of the displayed spectrum.
-Things like zooming in on a region of spectrum or scaling the spectrum up or down to fit the screen are common operations when viewing data.
+Things like zooming in on a region of the spectrum or scaling the spectrum up or down to fit the screen are common operations when viewing data.
 Selecting zoom from the view menu enters the zooming subroutine and opens a window with some useful controls.
 In this subroutine there are two cursors which can be moved by clicking and dragging on the screen.
 The switch cursors button changes which cursor is active and movable.
-The position of the active cursor and the data value at that point are displayed about the data display.
+The position of the active cursor and the data value at that point are displayed above the data display.
 The cursor can also jump to the next peak in a specified direction.
 The peak picking threshold can be changed using the threshold button.
 The display of the cursors also has two different modes which can be toggled.
 The region between the cursors can be expanded to the full display or the full spectrum can be displayed.
 This window is built on the `ZO` command and all of the keyboard commands it allows are available. `LIM` can also be used to set the display limits to specific values.
-The units used for time or frequency display can be changed using `UNIT`
+The units used for time or frequency display can be changed using `UNIT`.

 There are several useful commands available for scaling the displayed data vertically. `NORM` can be used to normalize the data to fit the display. `SC` can be used to scale the data by a certain amount. `AK` can be used to set an absolute